-After review of the Preliminary Application, CHFA allocation staff will conduct a site visit to determine general site suitability.
+After review of the Preliminary Application, CHFA Allocation staff will conduct a site visit to determine general site suitability.
 Sites will be evaluated on the following: proximity to schools, shopping, public transportation, medical services, parks/playgrounds; marketability; conformance with neighborhood character and land use patterns; site suitability regarding slope, noise (e.g., railroad tracks, freeways), environmental hazards, flood plain, or wetland issues.
-CHFA allocation staff may contact local officials to get input on the support for the project.
+CHFA Allocation staff may contact local officials to get input on the support for the project.

-7.A.2 Application Review and Clarification Letter
+Application Review and Clarification Letter

-Upon submission by the applicant, and review by CHFA of the above information, CHFA allocation staff may send a "clarification letter" to the applicant requesting the applicant to answer questions and/or address any issues or concerns related to the information submitted or the proposed site.
-In order for 4% Federal Credit with State Credit determination decisions to be made in as timely a manner as possible, the applicant will have five business days to address any concerns or issues in the "clarification letter".
+Upon submission by the applicant, and review by CHFA of the above information, CHFA Allocation staff may send a "clarification letter" to the applicant requesting the applicant to answer questions and/or address any issues or concerns related to the information submitted or the proposed site.
+For 4 Percent Federal Credit with State Credit determination decisions to be made in as timely a manner as possible, the applicant will have five business days to address any concerns or issues in the "clarification letter."
 If the requested information is not received by the deadline, staff decisions regarding a recommendation for a reservation will be made using only the information already submitted and could result in the denial of the application.

-In order for 4% Federal Credit-only determination decisions to be made in as timely a manner as possible, the applicant will have 15 business days to address any concerns or issues in the "clarification letter."
+For 4 Percent Federal Credit-only determination decisions to be made in as timely a manner as possible, the applicant will have 15 business days to address any concerns or issues in the "clarification letter."
 If the requested information is not received by the deadline, the application will not be processed any further.
 Significant changes to the application after submission may result in a denial of the application.
+All clarification items must be responded to and resolved to CHFA's satisfaction, with no further changes, 10 business days prior to staff presenting to the Allocation Committee.